Michael J. Freeman: Kasey the Kinderbot

 Kasey the Kinderbot toy was designed, developed, and sold by Fisher-Price, a wholly owned subsidiary of Mattel, using an interactive robot concept licensed from Michael J. Freeman.

 The toy won awards as best educational toy in 2002, and the Gold Seal award from the Oppenheim Toy Portfolio 2003.
 Although Kasey's voice was digital, professional female voice artist Kamala Kruszka studio-mastered the initial recordings.

 In 2004, the Kasey the Kinderbot line expanded with the introduction of two lower price-point toys named Toby the Totbot and Fetch the Phonicsbot, plus a DVD featuring stories about Kasey.
 Kasey sold out of Toys R Us.

 Interactivision

 In 1986, Freeman licensed a video game system to the View-Master Ideal Toy Company Inc. This system encompassed digital interactivity considered advanced for that time period, and video games were produced by the Walt Disney Company and CTW (Children's Television Workshop).
 The games initially released were Sesame Street: Let's Learn and Play Together, Sesame Street: Magic on Sesame Street, Sesame Street: Let's Play School, Sesame Street: Oscar's Letter Party, The Muppet Show: Muppet Madness, The Muppet Show: You're The Director, and Disney Cartoon Arcade.

 Author

 In 1976, Freeman authored a book entitled Writing Resumes, Locating Jobs, and Handling Job Interviews.
 The book was originally published by Richard D Irwin, Publishers but was later bought out by McGraw Hill.

 Family

-Freeman is married to Lowis Sherfey and has five children and three grandchildren.
+Freeman is married to Lois Sherfey and has five children and three grandchildren.